oxyg3nium/oxyg3nium/.autodoc/docs/markdown/util/src/main/scala/org/alephium/util/package.md

 [View code on GitHub](https://github.com/alephium/alephium/util/src/main/scala/org/alephium/util/package.scala)

 The code provided is a Scala file that defines a utility function called `discard`.
-This function is defined in the `org.alephium.util` package object, which means it can be used throughout the entire `alephium` project.
+This function is defined in the `org.oxyg3nium.util` package object, which means it can be used throughout the entire `alephium` project.

 The purpose of the `discard` function is to evaluate an expression for its side effects only, and discard its result.
 This is useful in cases where an expression needs to be evaluated for its side effects, but its result is not needed.
 By discarding the result, the code can avoid warnings about unused values.